V8Druid

 Best 300 quid I ever spent.
 Gritter drivers must be self isolating I reckon!
 Roads are fun here .

-Tidy, nearly made one myself but used to know lad that sold these and 300 ish seemed silly, ordered fat rubber strip for bottom finally after "been meaning to" for a few years!used to have a piece off 400 x 20 with two bits of 160 x 80 RHS welded to the back of it, 6ft wide, like that .. could clear the yard pretty quick with the hyster H80C
+used to have a piece off 400 x 20 with two bits of 160 x 80 RHS welded to the back of it, 6ft wide, like that .. could clear the yard pretty quick with the hyster H80C

 biggest problem with a lot of snow was you ran out of places to push it to pretty quick, even well compacted, so a 10' x 5' x 12mm plate pushed under the heaps enabled me to move it elsewhere .... tip the plate off and over, then pick the plate again and do the next heap ...... a bucket to go on the forks'd've been handy, but for once or twice a year, wasn't worth the faff of knocking up . ....... had a huge pile in the middle of the yard one year ... was there for months.